What is a Joint Mortgage and how they work?

 Sometimes it’s better to club together than fly solo to achieve your goal.
 Teaming up with friends, family, a partner or a spouse to get a joint mortgage can increase your spending power and improve your chances of getting your dream home.

 The average house in the UK now costs £281,161, so it’s plain to see why joint mortgages are so popular and, in many cases, essential to getting on the housing ladder.

 But before we explain the different types of joint mortgages, let’s get the nuts and bolts out of the way first.

 - What is a joint mortgage?

-- Can I get a joint mortgage with my parent?
+- Can you get a joint mortgage without being married?

 - What happens if one person dies on a joint mortgage?

 - What happens to joint mortgage when you separate?